danielcspaiva/Bomberman-Clone/README.md

 ## Instructions

-You control a character that places bombs that explode after a few seconds and can kill enemies.
-Enemies will spawn in random locations, wander around and give you damage if they touch you, so avoid them and kill them with your bombs.
+You control a character that places bombs that explode after a short time and can kill the enemies.
+Enemies will spawn in random locations, wander around and give you damage if they touch you, so avoid them and try to kill them with your bombs.

 Everytime you kill an enemie there is an 80% chance of it dropping a power up.
 There are three Power-ups that can increase your bomb capacity, bomb reach and player speed.